hfactor/hfactor.github.io/_notes/Public/Modular Scale.md

 ---
 title: Modular Scale
-notetype : lit
+notetype : concept
 date: 2021-02-04

 ---

-A modular scale in Typography is a sequence of numbers that relate to one another in a meaningful way, mostly with a common multiplier.
-This helps to create a proportion, which helps in building visual hierarchy.
+- [[Typography]] combinations demands a scale, while documenting the usage pattern.
+Modular scale a concept, in which the sequence of such numbers relate to one another in a meaningful way, mostly with a common multiplier.
+- This helps to create a proportion, which helps in building visual hierarchy.

-*A modular scale, like a musical scale, is a prearranged set of harmonious proportions.* #🚩quote
+- *A modular scale, like a musical scale, is a prearranged set of harmonious proportions.* #💬QUOTE

 ## Source